dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 - [x] **Training & Debugging**

-Start with simple network and simple version of the goal.
-The team at Dropbox started with simple goal to turning an image of a single word into text.
+<span class='yellow'>Start with simple network and simple version of the goal.</span> The team at Dropbox started with simple goal to turning an image of a single word into text.
 To train this network, they needed data.
 Back to previous step, they decided to use synthetic data.
 To gather synthetic data, they created a pipeline of 3 pieces, first a corpus of words to use, second a collection of fonts for drawing the words and third a set of geometric and photometric transformations meant to simulate real world distortions.

 Here is a sample of synthetic dataset for generating word images,